 Why do I need .NET Framework?

-You need .NET Framework installed in order to run applications on Windows that were created using .NET Framework.
-It is already included in many versions of Windows.
+You need .NET Framework installed to run applications on Windows that were created using .NET Framework.
+It's already included in many versions of Windows.
 You only need to download and install .NET Framework if prompted to do so.

 How does .NET Framework work?